 Dependence vs. Addiction: Why Prescription Opioid Use Is Not the Same as Illicit Abuse

-A person can become addicted to either prescription or illicit opioids if they abuse them, but even cautious users who take a narcotic medication as prescribed can become dependent on it.
+A person can become addicted to both prescription and illicit opioids if they abuse them.
+However, even cautious users who take a narcotic medication as prescribed can become dependent on it.
 This is why it is so important to understand the difference between dependence and addiction.

 Dependence ≠ Addiction

-Addiction and dependence are two very different things, and while they can sometimes occur together, they imply different issues and require different treatments.
-According to the National Institute on Drug Abuse, “Addiction–or compulsive drug use despite harmful consequences–is characterized by an inability to stop using a drug” as well as by
+Addiction and dependence are two very different things.
+While they can sometimes occur together, they imply different issues and require different treatments.
+In simple terms, addiction is defined as using a drug compulsively despite the harmful consequences you experience.
+It’s also characterized by an inability to stop using the drug as well as the following symptoms:

-• Secretive and hostile behavior when confronted by loved ones.
+• Exhibiting secretive and hostile behavior when confronted by loved ones

-• Apathy toward things that used to matter to the individual.
+• Feeling apathy toward things that used to matter to you

-• Consequences in ones daily life (professional, personal, financial, legal, etc.) associated with their substance abuse.
+• Experiencing consequences in your daily life (professional, personal, financial, legal, etc.) associated with substance abuse

 Get Help Now